Understanding NEC Wire Color Codes for Electrical Wiring

 - Phase C / Line 3: Blue

-For higher voltage systems (e.g., 277/480V), the common colors are Brown, Orange, and Yellow.
+For higher voltage building systems (for example typical 277/480V three-phase wiring), common field practice uses Brown, Orange, and Yellow for the three phases.
 This convention is seen across various wire types, including THHN wire, THWN wire, and XHHW wire, used in both residential and commercial projects.
 For example, a standard 12 3 wire or 6/3 wire will typically contain a black, red, white, and bare ground wire.

 Grounded Conductors: Grounded Conductor Identification and the Neutral Wire

 The NEC is far more strict regarding the neutral conductor.
-According to Article 200.6, all grounded conductors—what we typically call the wire neutral or simply the neutral wire—must be identified by a continuous white or gray outer finish, or by three continuous white or gray stripes on other-than-white/gray insulation.
+According to Article 200.6, all grounded conductors — what we typically call the neutral wire — must be identified by a continuous white or gray outer finish, or by three continuous white or gray stripes on other-than-white/gray insulation.
 The color of a neutral wire is non-negotiable.
 This is crucial for preventing hazardous conditions like open neutral wiring.
 In some contexts, this may be referred to as the common wire, but the NEC’s terminology is “grounded conductor.”

 The Equipment Grounding Conductor

 The equipment grounding conductor (EGC) is a safety path designed to carry fault current.
-Per NEC 250.119, the EGC must be bare, green, or green with one or more yellow stripes.
+Per NEC 250.119, the EGC may be bare, or it must be identified by a continuous green outer finish, or by green with one or more yellow stripes.
 This conductor ensures that in the event of a fault, metallic components of the system are safely grounded, tripping the overcurrent device.
-This is evident in armored cable like BX cable (an older form of AC cable), where the metal jacket itself can serve as the EGC in some cases, and modern metal clad cable.
+This is evident in armored cable like AC cable (older BX assemblies) and modern MC cable, where the metal jacket or a listed bonding arrangement can, in some assemblies, serve as the EGC when installed in accordance with the NEC.

 Practical Application in Common Cable Types